Should You be a DIY Executor?

 Being an executor is a complicated responsibility that may take a significant amount of time.
-Do you want to be a do-it-yourself executor?
+Do you want to be a (do-it-yourself) DIY executor?

 For many, their choice as the executor for a loved one in New Jersey does not come as a surprise.
 A spouse or the adult child of an elderly parent often accepts the request when estate planning documentation is created.
 Other times, the appointment is unexpected.

-Regardless of how your appointment came about, it is important to know that resources are available to help you appropriately—and legally—fulfill your responsibilities to the estate.
+Regardless of your appointment, it is essential to know that resources are available to help you appropriately—and legally—fulfill your responsibilities to the estate.

-For many people, choosing an executor with the understanding that they may retain an outside service is an ideal solution that promises the executor can successfully manage the affairs of the estate with as little difficulty as possible.
-Just some of the advantages of a full service estate organization employed by an executor include:
+For many people, choosing an executor with the understanding that they may retain an outside service is an ideal solution that promises the executor can successfully manage the estate’s affairs with as little difficulty as possible.
+Just some of the advantages of a full-service estate organization employed by an executor include:

 - Cost containment: Unless an executor is a professional, it is difficult to know the appropriate costs for accounting, valuation, appraisal, and other estate services.
 Because settling an estate delves into different fields, including real estate, financial, and sometimes domestic concerns, an executor can become mired down by competing bids and opinions on the best path to move forward.

-Working with a reputable estate service eliminates the confusion and potential loss of estate assets and value.
-Because the service is consulting directly with you as you make decisions, you are guided by industry-recognized experts and pay only the fair costs associated with high quality services.
+Working with a reputable estate service eliminates the confusion and potential loss of estate assets and value that can happen if you choose to be a DIY executor.
+Because the service is consulting directly with you as you make decisions, you are guided by industry-recognized experts and pay only the fair costs associated with high-quality services.

 A well-established estate service can offer you access to highly recommended, specialized attorneys who are willing to discuss representation for a flat fee or who can guarantee reasonable fee rates for the work they do.